buddhagrg/moviehub/README.md

+### Overview
-###  MovieHub is a simple project to list and search movies based on the TMDB api.
+MovieHub is a simple project to list and search movies based on the TMDB api.

+### Techs Used
+React/Redux